 - In certain coastal areas of Texas, homeowners who are denied wind coverage can buy it through the Texas Windstorm Association.

-If you have wind coverage through standard homeowners insurance, there are generally two types of deductibles.
-The deductible is the amount subtracted from an insurance claims check.
+A deductible is the amount subtracted from an insurance claims check.

 Nineteen states and Washington, D.C., have hurricane deductibles:

 - New Jersey

 If you have wind coverage through a standard homeowners insurance policy, there are generally two types of deductibles.

 - Hurricane deductibles apply only to claims for wind damage from hurricanes.

 - Windstorm or wind/hail deductibles apply to claims from any other type of storm with wind or hail.